siddhantmani/reactvibe/README.md

 </p>

 <p align="center">
-  Motion-first React components powered by Framer Motion + Tailwind.<br />
+  Motion-first React components built with Framer Motion and Tailwind CSS.
-  Beautiful, production-ready UI elements for landing pages, dashboards, and modern apps.
+  Production-ready UI sections and interactions for modern web apps.
 </p>

 <p align="center">
-  ⭐ <strong>Stars</strong> • MIT License
+  ⭐ Star the repo · 🧾 MIT License
 </p>

 ---

-## 📘 Documentation
-👉 Revealing Soon...

 ## 👋 About

+React Vibe is a **motion-first React component collection** focused on interaction quality, smooth animations, and clean UI patterns.

+It’s built for developers who care about **how interfaces feel**, not just how they look.

+No black-box abstractions.
+No custom libraries.
+Just well-crafted components you can drop into real projects.

+---

+## ⭐ Why React Vibe

+- **Motion-first by design** — animations are not an afterthought
+- **Copy–paste friendly** — full control over the code you ship
-Motion-first React components — powered by Framer Motion + Tailwind.
+- **Built on familiar tools** — Three.js + Framer Motion + Tailwind CSS
-Premium, production-ready components designed to level up landing pages, SaaS dashboards, and modern web apps.
+- **Production-ready** — designed for landing pages, dashboards, and SaaS apps

-## ⭐ Key Features

-- Motion-first components (smooth, fluid, modern)
-- Beautifully designed UI patterns
-- Fully customizable with Tailwind
-- Zero external dependencies
-- Dark-mode ready
-- Copy–paste friendly
-- Growing library (new components weekly)
+- **Easy to customize** — no hidden styling logic

+---

 ## 🧩 Categories

+React Vibe includes a growing set of components and sections:

 - Backgrounds
-- Hero Sections
+- Hero Section
 - Sections
 - Components
 - Text Motion

+Each component is designed to be **self-contained, readable, and extensible**.

+---

-## 🚀 Install (Coming Soon)
+## 🚀 Usage

-ReactVibe will ship as an NPM package after launch.
-For now, use the components as described in the documentation.
+React Vibe is **not shipped as a dependency**.

+You copy the component code and use it directly in your project.

+This keeps:
+- Your bundle clean
+- Your codebase fully owned by you
+- No version-lock or abstraction tax

+Most components rely on:
+- **Three.js + Framer Motion** for animation
+- **Tailwind CSS** for styling

+---

-## 🛠 Tech
+## 🛠 Tech Stack

-- Next.js 15
+- Next.js
+- React
+- TypeScript
+- Tailwind CSS
 - Framer Motion
-- Tailwind CSS
-- TypeScript
+- Three.js

+---

 ## ⭐ Support

-If you like ReactVibe:
+If React Vibe helps you build better interfaces:

-👉 Star the repo — it helps a lot.
+👉 **Star the repository** — it genuinely helps.

+---

-## 🤝 Contribute
+## 🤝 Contributing

 Contributions are welcome.

-Open an issue or PR.
+- Open an issue for bugs or ideas
+- Submit a PR for improvements or new components

+Please keep contributions aligned with React Vibe’s philosophy:
+**clean code, intentional motion, real-world usability**

+---

-📜 License
+## 📄 License

 MIT License.